Hodges # 7767

-Caterpillar foods: alder, apple, ash, birch, box-elder, cherry, dogwood, elm, gooseberry, elderberry, maple, plum, poplar, white oak, willow, lilac (Bugguide)
+Caterpillar foods: alder, apple, ash, birch, box-elder, cherry, dogwood, elm, gooseberry, elderberry, maple, plum, poplar, white oak, willow, lilac, sweet gum (Bugguide)

 The colored knobs on the caterpillar contain bad smelling liquid, probably for defense.
 (Journal of the Royal Microscopical Society 1884)